zchee/golang-wiki/GerritBot.md

 ### I heard Gerrit requires one commit per change.
 Can I upload multiple commits to my PR?

 You can upload as many commits as you like.
 GerritBot will handle squashing your commits into one change that Gerrit can handle.

-### How does GerritBot determine the final commit message?

-It uses the title and description of the PR to construct the commit message for the Gerrit Change.

 ### I need a Google account to sign up for Gerrit?
 Why can't I sign in using my GitHub account?